Requirements to sit fo the CPA Exam:

 Board of Examiners:

-Please visit www.ilboa.org.
+Please visit www.ilboe.org.
 This site has information about the education requirements for the exam, credentials evaluation, and the the exam itself.
+See their most recent bulletin.

 Illinois CPA Society:

-This website has the most recent information for students interested in the CPA exam as well as careers in accounting.
+Please visit their site for the most recent information about CPA exam as well as careers in accounting.